c-o-pr/ddrescue-helper/README.md

 ## ABOUT GNU DDRESCUE

-`GNU ddrescue` is a utility for copying drives, partitions, or files in a way that gracefully handles media read-errors, allowing as much data as possible to be recovered from the source.
+GNU `ddescue` is a utility for copying drives, partitions, or files in a way that gracefully handles media read-errors, allowing as much data as possible to be recovered from the source.
 It's restartable and continues with previous progress until all device blocks are accounted for.

-A side effect of running `GNU ddrescue` is the creation of two kinds of metadata for the copy source:
+A side effect of running GNU `ddescue` is the creation of two kinds of metadata for the copy source:
 1. A domain map of device extents with read-errors.
 2. A read-rate log of read performance measured second-by-second.